que-rb/que/README.md

 The following is assuming you're using Rails 4.0.
 Que hasn't been tested with previous versions of Rails.

-First, generate a migration for the jobs table.
+First, generate a migration for the job table.

     rails generate que:install
     rake db:migrate